-The DCC Library supports the college’s curriculum by providing access to a wide variety of information resources.
-The library staff works closely with college faculty to provide materials needed for classes.
-The library collection includes approximately 20,000 book volumes, carefully-chosen periodical subscriptions, state and US census documents, and a variety of audiovisual materials.
-A number of Internet database resources are also available, including CD-ROM and online indexes, references and Internet with wi-fi access.
+The Jane Carey Memorial Library supports the college’s curriculum by providing access to a wide variety of information resources.
+The library staff works closely with college faculty to provide materials for classes.
+The library collection includes approximately 20,000 volumes, carefully-chosen periodical subscriptions, state and US census documents, and a variety of audiovisual materials.
+Online databases provide access to many thousands journal, magazine, and newspaper articles.

 Searching the Library Catalog